-For additional product support, visit akaipro.com/support.
+For additional product support, visit support.akaipro.com.

 About This User Guide

 This manual should help you get familiar with using the Force.
 For consistency, the terminology throughout is based on the Force parameter names.
 We also used specific formatting to indicate particular topics of significance: